 Regardless of industry, there are lots of factors that go into releasing a new product—cost-effectiveness, quality material sourcing and reliable manufacturing capabilities, for example.

-At the heart of delivering quality equipment, though, is considering the needs of the end user.
+At the heart of delivering quality equipment, though, is considering the needs of the forensic professional.

 If a piece of equipment checks all the other boxes, yet is not convenient and effective for practical use, it is unlikely to succeed.